 Most CBD concentrates are full-spectrum products.
 This means that all of the cannabinoids and terpenes in the cannabis plant, including trace amounts of THC, are in the concentrate.
 Although CBD concentrates don’t contain enough THC to get you high (0.3% or less), the synergistic effects of all the cannabinoids in cannabis gives consumers the most effective benefits.
 This combined reaction is called the entourage effect.

-Consumers can also look for broad-spectrum CBD products, which contain all of the cannabinoids in the cannabis plant except THC.
-Both broad-spectrum and full-spectrum CBD concentrates (like wax and shatter) offer some form of the entourage effect.
+Consumers can also look for broad spectrum hemp CBD products, which contain all of the cannabinoids in the cannabis plant except THC.
+Both broad-spectrum and full spectrum hemp CBD concentrates (like wax and shatter) offer some form of the entourage effect.
 Only CBD isolates, which are the purest CBD products, do not offer the entourage effect because they only contain the cannabinoid CBD and nothing else.
 Isolates, however, still provide all the benefits of cannabidiol.

-You may have heard of the dance move “dab,” but this is something much different.
 CBD wax is a sticky, typically oily substance.
 It resembles a candle wax or ear wax in texture.
 CBD Wax is the most popular of the CBD concentrates.
-It is typically brown, beige, or yellowish in color, with the lighter hues signifying a better product Because of advances in technology, there are some cosmetic differences in consistency.
+It is typically brown, beige, or yellowish in color, with the lighter hues signifying a better product.
 While some CBD waxes look gooey, others look like a waxy substance that retains its form well unless disturbed.
-CBD wax typically has a very distinct flavor, so some manufacturers may add terpenes to alter the taste which makes it more appealing to some consumers.

 CBD isolate is the purest form of CBD.
 Because of this, CBD isolate looks more white in appearance.
 They do not contain the terpenes and other cannabinoids that are present in the cannabis plant, and instead just present consumers with a pure CBD product.
 CBD isolates typically look like powdered sugar or rock candy.